-NHS England is responsible for arranging the provision of health services in England.
-The government’s mandate to NHS England sets direction for the NHS, and helps to ensure that the NHS is accountable to Parliament and the public.
+NHS England oversees the commissioning of health services in England.
+It has an important role in setting direction for the health and care system as a whole.
+The government’s mandate to NHS England sets its objectives and budget, and helps to ensure that the NHS is accountable to Parliament and the public.

 This mandate reaffirms the government’s commitment to an NHS that provides the best care and support to today’s patients, and also safeguards the service for future generations.

 The financial directions accompanying this mandate set out certain additional expenditure controls to which NHS England must adhere.
-These stem from budgetary controls that HM Treasury applies to the Department of Health.
+These stem from budgetary controls that HM Treasury applies to the Department of Health and Social Care.